VirtualEstatePlanner/TROPIC/README.md

 ## Development

 After cloning the repo, run `yarn redev` from your project directory.
+(Only the first time or if you wnt to reinstall your dependencies - `yarn dev` does the real work.)
 Then, you can start the local development and navigate to http://localhost:3000.

 ## Production